 Bluegrass Lessons Course

 Welcome to the Bluegrass Style page!
 Bluegrass music can be easily identified by its use of all-acoustic instruments, blazing techniques and unique storytelling.
-Some classic bluegrass music is usually played at a fast tempo which might make playing guitar in the style seem a bit tricky.
+Some classic bluegrass music is usually played at a fast tempo which might make learning how to play guitar in the style seem a bit tricky.
 The great thing is, these bluegrass guitar lessons will take you step-by-step through all the techniques of playing guitar in the unique style.

 If you need a refresher on any guitar technique listed below, be sure to check out the Guitar Fundamentals Course 1 and Acoustic Style Course 1.
 These courses are designed to help anyone at any skill level learn how to play guitar through beginner guitar lessons.